FAQs: Using copyeditors and proofreaders

 All freelancers should be paid promptly, in full (unless part payments have previously been agreed) and in accordance with the Late Payment of Commercial Debts (Interest) Act 1998, amended and supplemented in 2002.
 Check out the Better Payment Practice Campaign website for more information.

-- Training – ideally by the SfEP or the Publishing Training Centre, although other courses are available.
+- Training – ideally by the SfEP/CIEP or the Publishing Training Centre, although other courses are available.

 - Experience – preferably in your subject area.